 To which type of teams is sociocracy best suited?

 For teams like us working on tasks where solutions are required.
-At PFLab and Innovation we’ve been set up along sociocratic lines for over four years and are continually improving this form of organization.
+At VNTR we’ve been set up along sociocratic lines for over four years and are continually improving this form of organization.
 We’ve seen that better results can be achieved, especially since a wide range of input is fed in.
 I firmly believe that companies will require various forms of organization in future – sociocracy is just one of them.

 There are lots of areas where we would not have performed as well if we’d been set up traditionally.
 Personally, I couldn’t imagine working any other way now.